Turhan Sultan

 Hatice Turhan Sultan (تورخان سلطان; c.
 1627 - 4 August 1683) was the chief Haseki sultan of the Ottoman sultan Ibrahim, and Valide sultan as the mother of Mehmed IV.
-She served as Official Regent of the Ottoman Empire, from 1651 to 1656 and as de facto ruler of the Empire for over three decades.
+She served as official regent of the Ottoman Empire, from 1651 to 1656 and as de facto ruler of the Empire for over three decades.
 Turhan was prominent for the regency of her young son and her building patronage.
-She and Kösem Sultan are the only two women in Ottoman history to be regarded as official regents and had supreme control over the Ottoman Empire.
-As a result, Turhan became one of the prominent figures during the era known as Sultanate of Women.
+Turhan and Kösem Sultan are the only two women in Ottoman history to be regarded as official regents and had supreme control over the Ottoman Empire.
+As a result, Turhan became one of the prominent figures during the era known as the Sultanate of Women.

 Name

 Filiz Karaca, the author of the article about Turhan in the Islamic Encyclopedia, noted that although it was stated that Kösem Sultan gave her the name Hatice Turhan, the Ottoman historian and contemporary of Turhan Uşşakızade Ibrahim Efendi wrote that she was first given the name Turhan/Tarhan (Turhan/Tarhan) and only then Hatice.
 Karaca also noted that in older sources she was called Turhan Hatice, while in newer studies she is referred to as Hatice Turhan.
 The Ottoman historian Süreyya Mehmed Bey called her Turhan Hatice Valide Sultan.

 Turkish historian Necdet Sakaoğlu titled the section about her in his book Bu mülkün kadın sultanları «Valide Hatice Turhan Sultan», noting that in the sources she is mentioned as Turhan Haseki, Hatice Turhan Sultan and Turhan Valide Sultan, and on the cesme fountain built by her in Beşiktaş, her name is indicated as Hatice Sultan.

 Ottomanist Anthony Alderson, Turkish historian Çağatay Uluçay and American history professor Leslie Peirce indicated only one name option - Hatice Turhan Sultan; Uluçay, like Karaca, noted that Kösem personally gave her the name.